jonwyett/jw-listbox/README.md

-Excellent news!
-Reaching MVP is a major milestone.
-Congratulations on guiding Project Janus to this point.

-Creating clear, welcoming, and effective documentation is just as important as writing the code itself.
-Here is a draft of the `README.md` file, designed to give a new developer everything they need to get excited about the project, understand its philosophy, and get started quickly.

----

 # JwListBox: A Modern, Dependency-Free List & Grid Component

 **JwListBox** is a high-performance, flexible, and developer-friendly JavaScript component for displaying interactive lists and grids of data.
 It is built from the ground up with modern standards, has zero dependencies, and is designed to be a powerful engine for any data presentation task.